ondrap/nats-queue/README.md

   for timeouts as in other language API.
 * There is no automatic unsubscribe after certain number of messages as this is easily handled by other means.
-* The functions 'unsubscribe' and 'publish' will not fail; they may block on the network communication.
+* The functions `unsubscribe` and `publish` will not fail; they may block on the network communication.
 They will not block and not throw an exception if the client is disconnected from the server.
 (NATS does not guarantee delivery anyway)
 * The module currently does not try to ping the server to find out if it is alive.
-  It responds to pings sent by the server correctly.
+  It responds to pings sent by the NATS server correctly.

 Example use: